sdslabs/gasper/docs/content/configurations/appmaker.md

 # Hard Limits the total number of app instances that can be deployed by an user
 # Set app_limit = -1 if no hard limit is to be imposed
 app_limit = 10

+# Specifies the maximum CPU allocation for a container created by a non admin user
+max_container_cpu = 0.25

+# Specifies the maximum memory allocation for a container created by a non admin user
+max_container_memory = 0.5
 ```

 !!!warning